MicrosoftDocs/Edge-Enterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

 ## Create the application

-You'll create the application using a Configuration Manager wizard.
+Use the Configuration Manager wizard to create the application.

 ### Start the Create Application Wizard and create the application